aaronpkelly/aaronpkelly.github.io/_posts/Tools I use daily on Linux.md

 ---
 title: Tools I use daily
-description: A list of the most common tools I use daily on both Linux and Windows, from browsers to command-line utilities
+description: A list of the most common tools I use daily on both Linux and Windows, from command-line utilities to browser extensions
 date: 2020-01-05
 tags:
     - asciinema